'Potentially catastrophic': Tens of thousands evacuated as dam spillway fails

 "There was concern that it would compromise the integrity of the spillway, resulting in a substantial release of water," he said.
 "The time frame that we were dealing with at that point was mere hours.
 I couldn't risk the lives of thousands of people."

-Several state water and government officials told NBC News they feared an imminent failure of the top 30 feet of the spillway, which would potentially send one million acre feet of water, uncontrolled, hurtling southward into the Feather River and crashing through several communities that lie along it.
+Several state water and government officials told NBC News on Sunday they were bracing for possible failure of the top 30 feet of the spillway, which would potentially send one million acre feet of water, uncontrolled, hurtling southward into the Feather River and crashing through several communities that lie along it.

 "We've never seen anything like this in modern times," a state water official told NBC News.
 "This is a worst case scenario for any water management agency, a worst case nightmare."